tomwhartung/jmws_accoutrements/doc/ubuntu/2026g-26.04-fresh_install-barbara/3a-checklist-installation.md

     - *How would you like to install Ubuntu?* - Ineractive Installation
     - *What apps would you like to install to start with?* - Extended selection
     - *Install recommended proprietary software?*
-      - [X] Install third-party software for graphics and Wi-Fi hardware
+      - [N/A] Install third-party software for graphics and Wi-Fi hardware
-      - [ ] Download and install support for additional media formats - *this option is unavailable and greyed-out*
+      - [N/A] Download and install support for additional media formats - *this option is unavailable and greyed-out*
     - *How do you want to install Ubuntu?* - Erase disk and install Ubuntu
     - *Encryption and file system* - No encryption
     - *Create your account*